-Wayne’s photographs have been exhibited nationally and internationally at galleries including Tokyo Designer Space, Japan; New York University, Tisch School of Art Gallery, New York City; Robert Koch Gallery, San Francisco; Louis Stern Fine Arts, Los Angeles; Rosenberg & Kaufman Fine Art, New York; Contemporary Art Center of Virginia, Virginia Beach; High Museum, Atlanta; and the VIP room of the American Pavilion at the World’s Fair, Japan.
+Wayne’s photographs have been exhibited nationally and internationally at galleries, including Tokyo Designer Space, Japan; New York University, Tisch School of Art Gallery, New York City; Robert Koch Gallery, San Francisco; Louis Stern Fine Arts, Los Angeles; Rosenberg & Kaufman Fine Art, New York; Contemporary Art Center of Virginia, Virginia Beach; High Museum, Atlanta; and the VIP room of the American Pavilion at the World’s Fair, Japan.

 Major public collections include the Museum of Modern Art, New York; Museum of Photographic Art, San Diego; The Contemporary Museum, Honolulu; and the Hawaii State Foundation on Culture and the Arts.
 His work has been published in Aperture, American Photographer, Camera Arts, Day in the Life of Hawaii, Photo Japan, and most recently LensWork, among others.

-In 2006 Wayne received an Individual Artists Fellowship from the Hawaii State Foundation on Culture and the Arts.
+In 2006, Wayne received an Individual Artists Fellowship from the Hawaii State Foundation on Culture and the Arts.

 Wayne was invited by Dr. Randal Kosaki to accompany the August 2009 research cruise of the NOAA vessel Hi’ialakai to the Papahanaumokuakea Marine National Monument.
-He felt extremely privileged to be allowed to visit and photograph in a place that so few people are able to go.
+He felt extremely privileged to be allowed the opportunity to visit and photograph a place that so few people are able to visit.
 As he journeyed through these islands and atolls, Wayne came to feel he was in an extraordinary place.
 It is a place of both awesome natural power, and extreme fragility.
 Many of the unique species are critically endangered, and the pollution from the entire pacific threatens this pristine environment.

 With the support of the organization, Ka ‘Ohana O Kalaupapa, Wayne put together a 100 print traveling exhibition of photographs of Kalaupapa in 2011.
-This exhibit is currently at Molokai Museum & Cultural Center, Kalae, Hawaii until August 2016.
+This exhibit was displayed at Molokai Museum & Cultural Center, Kalae, Hawaii until August 2016.
 In 2012, Ili Na Ho’omana’o o Kalaupapa: Casting Remembrances of Kalaupapa, a book of Wayne’s photographs of the residents and descendants of Kalaupapa, was published by Pacific Historic Parks.

-After spending a decade photographing fish schools, Wayne’s interest turned from the sea to the sky.
+After spending a decade photographing fish schools, Wayne’s interest turned from sea to sky.
 He began a series of photographs of bird flocks.
 He traveled to Oregon and Northern California to photograph the migrating Snow Geese and Canada Geese.
 Wayne later traveled to the United Kingdom in 2012 to photograph the starling flocks that gather every evening.

-In 2014 his work was exhibited at the Datz Museum in South Korea along with the work of American Photographer Barbara Bosworth, and Korean artist Yun Soo Kim.
+In 2014, his work was exhibited at the Datz Museum in South Korea, along with the work of American Photographer Barbara Bosworth, and Korean artist Yun Soo Kim.
 A beautiful new limited edition book of Wayne’s work, Flowing, was published by Datz Press.

 Wayne’s solo exhibition of his Akule images at the National Academy of Sciences, West Gallery, in Washington, D. C. was selected D.C.’s Best Photography Exhibit in 2015.

-In 2015 the Datz Museum presented a one-man exhibition of Wayne’s photographs from Jeju Island in South Korea.
+In 2015, the Datz Museum presented a one-man exhibition of Wayne’s photographs from Jeju Island in South Korea.
 They also published a portfolio book, Islands, Jeju.